SeaOtterSwiftie0911/SeaOtterSwiftie0911/README.md

 - 👋 Hi, I’m @SeaOtterSwiftie0911
-- 👀 I’m interested in Sephora and Amazon
+- 👀 I’m interested in Sephora
-- 🌱 I’m currently learning ...
-Mind puzzles
+- 🌱 I’m currently learning ...Lululemon and Sephora
 - 💞️ I’m looking to collaborate on ...
-Sephora
+Sephora and white fox
-- 📫 How to reach me ...Go to Sephora
+- 📫 How to reach me ...Go to Sephora and Stanley cups store
 - 😄 Pronouns: ...
-Amazon CEO
+S-E-P-H-O-R-A 10 Y-R O-L-D
   - ⚡ Fun fact: ...
-I am a billionaire
+I am 10 and i luv sephora

 <!---
 SeaOtterSwiftie0911/SeaOtterSwiftie0911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.